 As well as the winter, another major drawback of Minneapolis is the relative isolation of Minneapolis within in the country.
 There is not much nearby.
 Chicago is the nearest major city, a 6-hour drive or 1-hour plane ride.
 Duluth, the largest city in Minnesota outside the Twin Cities metro area, has a scenic location on Lake Superior.
 Duluth is a popular weekend getaway destination or used as a staging post on trips to the scenic central and northern parts of Minnesota like the North Woods or the Boundary Waters Canoe Area Wilderness.

 Handily, Minneapolis/St. Paul International Airport is right in the middle of the metro area so at least it's easy to get out of town.
-Delta, Airlines recently merged with our local carrier, Northwest Airlines, which is now being re-branded as Delta and is the major carrier operating from MSP.
+Delta, Airlines merged with the local carrier, Northwest Airlines, which is now re-branded as Delta and is the major carrier operating from MSP.
 Local budget airline Sun Country uses MSP, handy for cheap flights around the country.